PascalMinder/geoblock/readme.md

 If the `ignoreAPITimeout` option is set to `true`, a request is allowed even if the API could not be reached.

+### Set custom HTTP header field to retrieve the country code from `ipGeolocationHttpHeaderField`

+Allow setting the name of a custom HTTP header field to retrieve the country code from.
+E.g. `cf-ipcountry` for Cloudflare.

 ### Cache size `cacheSize`

 Defines the max size of the [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) (least recently used) cache.